-In these instances, the answer may be nonsurgical hair addition or replacement.
-Twenty years ago or more a nonsurgical hair addition or replacement would have been a device called a toupee, hairpiece or wig.
+In these instances, the answer may be nonsurgical hair replacement or addition.
+Twenty years ago or more a nonsurgical hair replacement or addition would have been a device called a toupee, hairpiece or wig.
 In the Twenty-first Century, toupees have disappeared from our vocabulary and a broad variety of hair devices have come into being to address the need for nonsurgical hair addition or replacement.

 When custom-made under the supervision of a hair specialist, hairpieces and replacements can meet very real needs of selected patients.

-Who is a Candidate for Nonsurgical Hair Addition or Replacement?
+Who is a Candidate for Nonsurgical Hair Replacement or Addition?

 Total hair replacement by a prosthesis or wig may be an effective temporary measure for a person with temporary total hair loss caused by chemotherapy or a medical condition, and an effective permanent measure for a person with a genetic condition that renders them unable to grow hair.
 In situations where the cause of the hair loss is not known, patients should see a physician before choosing a nonsurgical hair addition.